Tesla Model S review: boot space, seating & practicality

 The design of the Model S allows it to have a flat floor, which means legroom is good throughout.
 Headroom is more than adequate, but if there’s one area the Model S falls slightly short, it's interior storage: there’s a glovebox, cup holders and a central storage compartment in the front, but little else.

 With the rear seats up the boot measures 744 litres, and with the rear seats down this rises to 1,645 litres.
 Don’t forget to factor the front storage compartment into the equation too, which adds another 150 litres to the total.
 There isn’t much of a loading lip, which means shopping should be easy to load into the back.
 The seats don’t fold flat, but given the amount of space on offer, this shouldn’t be too much of an issue.

 In This Review

 - 3Running costs & insuranceThe running costs of the Tesla Model S are very low, but the asking price is sky-high

 - 4Performance, motor & driveThe Tesla Model S is exceedingly quick and performs well as a refined motorway cruiser; semi-autonomous features reduce the strain further

 - 5Interior, dashboard & comfortThe Tesla Model S feels spacious and elegant inside, although the fit and finish leaves a little to be desired

-- 6Practicality & boot space - currently readingThere’s a generous amount of luggage space in the Tesla Model S, plus optional extra seats to consider
+- 6Boot space, seating & practicality - currently readingThere’s a generous amount of luggage space in the Tesla Model S, plus optional extra seats to consider

 - 7Reliability & safety ratingThe Tesla Model S has a relatively clean record when it comes to reliability, and scored well in its Euro NCAP crash-test rating from 2014 has now expired